π‘οΈ Google Storage Bucket is anonymously or publicly accessibleπ’

 Descriptionβ

-It is recommended that IAM policy on Cloud Storage bucket does not allows anonymous or public access.
+It is recommended that the IAM policy on a Cloud Storage bucket does not allow anonymous or public access.

 Rationaleβ

 Allowing anonymous or public access grants permissions to anyone to access bucket content.
-Such access might not be desired if you are storing any sensitive data.
-Hence, ensure that anonymous or public access to a bucket is not allowed.
+Such access might not be desired if you are storing sensitive data.
+Ensure that anonymous or public access to a bucket is not allowed.

 Impactβ